 ENGAGING COURSE MATERIAL

-The Schroeder School of Business offers a Bachelor of Science in Business Administration (BSBA), a Bachelor of Science in Accounting, and a Bachelor of Science with a major in Economics.
-The BSBA includes Global Business, Finance, Management, Marketing, and Logistics and Supply Chain Management.
+The Schroeder School of Business offers a Bachelor of Science in Business Administration (BSBA), a Bachelor of Science in Accounting, and a Bachelor of Science in Integrated Business & Engineering.
+The BSBA includes Business Analytics, Economics, Global Business, Finance, Management, Marketing, and Logistics & Supply Chain Management.

 Schroeder courses include real-world projects, as well as outside guest speakers from the business community to actively engage students in their learning.
 For many alumni, the projects at Schroeder provided an active learning experience in solving a real problem and understanding how business functions in the real world.